nekojoe/Ceres/README.md

 # stuff ive had to disable for the time being

 - ben joker, incompatible with talisman i think, he cant handle big numbers
-- the planet cards for the time being, maybe due to incompat with bunco i think, they were locked behind one of the unobtainable jokers anyway

 # last few notes